Browsing Tag

 First the question: “Dawn, i read a few of your articles. this is rather new to me, so the question may not seem to make sense.
 Can we talk to other spiritual selves, and that physical person not be aware of it? thanks.”

 Sorry it’s taken me so long to respond.
 Thank you for your question!
 It was a very good one.
-If you don’t mind, I’d like to answer this question more fully in a future post but the short answer is yes.
-You can talk to others while in dreams, out of body and in your mind as well as hear them & the physical aspect or person of that spirit will probably not consciously be aware.
+You can talk to others while in dreams, out of body and in your mind as well as hear them and the physical aspect or person of that spirit will probably not consciously be aware.
 Although, when I’ve had the opportunity to convey to the physical person what they said to me in spirit, they have confirmed that what they said to me in spirit is what they would have physically said to me, given the opportunity.
-In other words, your spiritual aspects operate in alignment usually with your physical self.
+In other words, your spiritual aspects seem to operate in alignment with your physical self.
+I will add, however, that frequently in the dream state what looks like someone else is actually an aspect of you so you are in reality talking to yourself and not to a spiritual aspect of someone else even if it appears that way in the dream.
+Dreams can be tricky in this regard.
+Many dreams are showing you yourself so all of the characters in the dream are different aspects of you regardless of whoever else they may seem to resemble.

 I also think it’s possible to talk to others in the dream state or in the out of body state and they also be aware of it consciously if they are aware of their dreams or are as conscious as you are in the moment.
 In other words, are you both sleeping and dreaming together at the same time and both happen to remember once you wake up?
 I think this is possible.
 I hope this answers your question.